cypress-io/cypress-docker-images/README.md

 ## Examples

+These images have all dependencies necessary to install and run Cypress.
+Just install NPM dependencies (including Cypress) and run the tests.
 We utilize many of these docker images in our own projects, with different CI providers.

 [Check out our docs for examples.](https://on.cypress.io/docker)